 Does your dad have an old buddy he’s not been in contact with for ages?
 It’ll make his day if you organize a reunion.
 It’s possible to use Facebook or friend reunion services if you want to look for someone in particular.
 Organize their travel, accommodation and things your dad and his friend can do together for the day.

 Choose to sign your dad up for a subscription service and he’ll be able to enjoy his gift over and over again.
 You can get a wide range of goodies sent to your dad’s door on a monthly basis.
 It might be gourmet chocolates, bottles of wine, books, magazines, cookies or pies.
 Another great idea is to book him a table at a new restaurant every month and you can cover the cost.

-- There’s Still a Place for Corny Gifts
+There’s Still a Place for Corny Gifts for dad

 Every once in a while, it’s good to give your dad a cringe-worthy gift just for the fun of it.
 It might be a mug, a t-shirt or some other trinket that sends your dad a message about how great you think he is.